 The Practice & Pedagogy series addresses the teaching, learning, and practice of writing in all its forms.
 From Joseph Williams' reflections on introductions to Richard E. Young's taxonomy of "small genres" to Adam Mackie's considerations of technology, the books in this occasional series explore issues and ideas of interest to writers and teachers of writing.
-The following books are currently available.
+The series includes both original and republished books.

 Submission and Contact Information